-Green fintech challenge the process of increasing the volume of financial flows such as banking, micro-credit, insurance, and investment to sustainable development initiatives from the public sector, the private sector, and the not-for-profit sector.
-A few days before the start of the new decade, Switzerland’s outgoing president and current finance minister, Ueli Maurer, stated that the Libra currency has no chance of being approved in their country, at the very least, because the central bank will not accept the basket of currencies that it is based on.
+Green fintech challenges the process of increasing the volume of financial flows such as banking, micro-credit, insurance, and investment to sustainable development initiatives from the public, private, and not-for-profit sectors.
+Switzerland’s outgoing president and current finance minister, Ueli Maurer, stated that the Libra currency has no chance of being approved in their country because the central bank will not accept the basket of money it is based.
 This article will discuss the green fintech challenge and FCA’s innovative green fintech challenge.

 Green fintech challenge

-The field of sustainable finance is inundating with data, but it is malnourishing for the actionable information that can translate those facts into decisions that will drive capital flows towards sustainable assets and projects.
-In the past, a significant portion of the issue was caused by the fact that all of the data was unique, as there were no standardized criteria available to serve as the foundation for any meaningful comparison in the past contributed significantly to the issue.
+The field of sustainable finance is inundated with data.
+Still, it is skeletal for the actionable information that can translate those facts into decisions that will drive capital flows toward sustainable assets and projects.
+The fact that each piece of data was unique and there were no set standards to serve as the foundation for any meaningful comparison in the past contributed significantly to the issue.

 AI-created green investment profiles:

 Developing customer loyalty requires providing them with a tailored experience.
-Just think about the most recent time you received highly personalized service, whether it was a training session that was designed specifically for your back problems, age, and training preferences, a neighbourhood restaurant where they know your name or a mechanic who is familiar with all of your old car’s quirks.
+Just think about the most recent time you received highly personalized service, whether it was a training session designed specifically for your back problems or training preferences.
+A neighborhood restaurant where they know your name or a mechanic familiar with your old car’s quirks.

 Blockchain-powered sustainability bonds:

-Near the end of 2019, the People’s Bank of China released a small and medium firm credit bond with a face value of $2.8 billion driven by blockchain technology.
-In conjunction with the emergence of the central bank’s digital currency, China is in a position to digitalize even the payment and settlement of digital bonds.
+Near the end of 2019, the People’s Bank of China released a short and medium firm credit bond with a face value of $2.8 billion driven by blockchain technology.
+With the emergence of the central bank’s digital currency, China can digitalize even the payment and settlement of digital bonds.
 Due to regulatory ambiguity, the World Bank i-bond and other blockchain-powered sustainability bonds couldn’t do this.

 Read also: What is Data Analyst in Fintech?